 Situated 30-feet above the city streets and stretching for over 20 blocks, the High Line is one you won’t want to miss this spring.
 Located on the west side of Manhattan and built on an old train line, it’s one of the city’s most impressive architectural feats.
-Check out their calendar of events to see when the next guided tour or stargazing event is being held.
+Check out their calendar of events to see when the next guided tour or stargazing event held.

 It may still be a month away before it opens for the Summer, but you’ll find few better places for a stroll in NYC.
-Governor’s Island is 172-acres of pristine, car-free beauty that can be wondered at your discretion.
+Governor’s Island is 172-acres of pristine, car-free beauty that can be, wondered at your discretion.
 There’re always events being held here each year, such as festivals or movie showings.
 It’s also easy to host your event there.
 If you have the time, consider even doing some volunteer work to help keep it welcoming and beautiful for everyone.

 Hudson River Greenway

 You haven’t experienced the beauty of the Hudson River until you’ve taken a walk along the Hudson River Greenway.
 You can enjoy it by starting from any point on its stretch from Lower Manhattan to Washington Heights.
-The best points of interest are Cherry Walk from 100th to 125th streets in Riverside Park.
+The best aspects of interest are Cherry Walk from 100th to 125th streets in Riverside Park.
 It’s also always great to end the walk at the iconic red lighthouse beneath the George Washington Bridge.

 Jacqueline Kennedy Onassis Reservoir